Infant, Child & Adolescent Health Screening

 - Referred screens on children seen for speech delays or risk factors for hearing loss.

 - Transient conductive (otitis media) on toddlers who passed newborn hearing screening.

 - Subsequent screenings or diagnostic testing after child has passed screening for both ears at same visit or found to have normal hearing bilaterally after newborn hearing screening.

 Click here to view the latest Universal Newborn Hearing Screening, Diagnosis, and Intervention: Guidelines of Pediatric Medical Home Providers.
-Georgia’s UNHSI staff works to ensure that all newborns are screened for hearing impairment at birth prior to hospital discharge.
+Georgia’s Early Hearing Detection & Intervention (EDHI) staff work to ensure that all newborns are screened for hearing impairment at birth prior to hospital discharge.

 Suspected and confirmed cases of hearing impairment in children younger than age five is a notifiable disease.
 Suspected cases of hearing loss must be reported to Children 1st via the Children 1st Screening and Referral form within 7 days.
 The Surveillance of Hearing Impairment in Infants and Young Children is used to report confirmed hearing loss in children under the age of five.

 If your pediatric patient requires the services of an audiologist, Georgia Department of Public Health provides an Audiology Facility Locator.
 This locator is intended as a resource for parents seeking local audiology services in their area that serve children birth to age five.
 In addition the facilities included in this list can offer re-screening of newborns who screened “refer” at birth.
 Searches can also be limited to include locations that provide diagnostic Auditory Brainstem (ABR) screening for newborns up to age 6 months.
 Click here to search the Audiology Facility Locator.